 Many would argue that the castle is the main attraction in Budapest; however, we were a little underwhelmed.
 In our honest opinion, the Fishermans Bastion and Matthias church are far more visually impressive.

-Nevertheless, that’s not to say you shouldn’t include the Buda Castle on your Budapest Itinerary.
-Not only is the structure a spot of historical importance, but it also plays an important cultural role, with the Hungarian National Gallery, the Budapest History Museum, and the National Library all set within the palace complex.
+However this is a spot of historical & cultural importance, with the Hungarian National Gallery, the Budapest History Museum, and the National Library all set within the palace complex.

 Entry: HUF 2400-3200 for museums (Free to view the grounds)/Allow: 1-2hrs